YatingLiang/ANLY-502-Massive-Data-Fundamentals/README.md

 Simultaneously, we identify the factors which play a key role in temperature.
 Obviously, the predications results can be beneficial to the relative policy formulation to some extent.

-Data science could be applied to the climate and weather field, and thus all these findings might be critical to environmental protection,
+Data science could be applied to the climate and weather field, and thus all these findings might be critical to environmental protection.